-I find subjects for my images everywhere, from the banks of a scenic river to a mundane heap of trash.
-They do require a special way of looking and seeing.
-Abstracts are magical.
-With no or few recognizable elements, they invite our unfettered imagination.
-Viewed through the lens of our diverse life experiences, abstracts have the power to speak to each of us in a different language.
+I'm utterly driven to Abstraction!
+I discover subjects for my images everywhere, from the banks of a scenic river to a mundane heap of trash.
+For artist and viewer alike, Abstracts reward a special way of seeing.
+They're magical!
+With no or few recognizable elements, Abstracts invite our unconstrained imagination.
+They become amazingly personal to each viewer.
+Through the lens of our diverse life experiences, Abstracts speak to each of us in a unique and intimate way.

 The abstract photographic images of Barbara Kasten, Roland Fischer and Freeman Patterson, and the paintings of Mondrian, Lichtenstein and Kandinsky, have deepened my passion for Abstracts.
 Focusing on repetitive patterns, symmetry, strong shapes, bold color or texture, I shine a spotlight on hidden, but nonetheless actual, fragments of reality.
 Like a painter, at times I interpret reality to better express my aesthetic vision.
 Frequently, I present the image exactly as I captured it.
 When I pause long enough to carefully observe, I find that even a tiny element of a complex reality is often beautiful enough to stir the soul.